-Up to a certain level, all 'big science' research follows the same basic pattern of data acquisition, analysis, computing, etc. However, different disciplines have different priorities in terms of their needs.
-Things are very centralized here in the high-energy physics community: data is generated by the experiments at CERN and then distributed across the world for analysis.
-By contrast, the model often used in biomedical research is almost the exact opposite of this: data is generated by thousands of distributed instruments (for example, genomic analyzers) and is then brought together for analysis.
-It's important to understand how the technologies developed by ICT companies can cope with such wildly varying models.

-Another important difference is that we don't have to worry too much about data confidentiality in the high-energy physics community, whereas this is a paramount concern for those working in medical fields.
-These sorts of requirements also need to be considered when developing data-management infrastructures.
+Up to a Un certain level, all 'big science' research Follows the same basic pattern of data acquisition, analysis, computing, etc. However, different disciplines Have Priorities different in terms of Their needs.
+Things are very centralized here in the high-energy physics community: data is generated by the experiments at CERN and then a distributed across the world for analysis.
+By contrast, the model Often used in biomedical research is Almost the exact opposite of this: data is generated by Thousands of distributed instruments (for example, genomic analyzers) and is then a brought 'together for analysis.
+It's Important To Understand how the technologies developed by ICT companies can cope With wildly VARYING Such models.
+Another difference is Important That We don 't have to worry too much data acerca Confidentiality in the high-energy physics community, Whereas this is a paramount Concern For Those working in medical fields.
+These sorts of Requirements Also need to be Considered When Developing data-management Infrastructures.
 Finally, what is your vision for the future of CERN openlab?

-While we're now aiming to play an important role in helping other research laboratories, supporting the LHC research program continues to be our primary goal.
-The new technologies we investigate in the fifth phase of CERN openlab will potentially be incorporated into the upgrade plan for the LHC during its second scheduled long-shutdown period, which will start in 2018.

-It is absolutely vital for Europe that that there is a continuous exchange of information and expertise between research and industry.
-CERN openlab plays a central role in this vision.
+While we're now aiming to play an Important role in helping other research laboratories, supporting the LHC research program Continues to be our primary goal.
+The new technologies we Investigate in the fifth phase of CERN openlab Potentially will be incorporated into the plan for the LHC upgrade During STI second long-scheduled shutdown period, Which will start in 2018.
+It is absolutely vital for Europe That That there is a continuous exchange of information and expertise Between research and industry.
+CERN openlab plays the central role in esta vision.
+More information here